-- Easy to use do-it-yourself impression kit ships within 24 hours after purchase.
+- Easy-to-use do-it-yourself impression kit ships within 24 hours of purchase.

-- FREE ALL INCLUSIVE SHIPPING IN THE US (international orders are responsible for shipping cost to mail impressions back to us)
+- International orders are responsible for shipping costs to mail impressions back to us.

 Some dentists offer treatment of canker sores with dental lasers.
 Lasers can quickly reduce inflammation and place a type of “seal” over the sore.
 This reduces pain and speeds up the healing process.